Cyber Security

 1. Advanced security requirements

 The Basic level focuses on fundamental cybersecurity practices, while the Intermediate level emphasizes safeguarding Controlled Unclassified Information (CUI).
 The Advanced level, on the other hand, requires sophisticated cybersecurity capabilities.
-Given these complexities, consider including external experts or consultants, particularly those familiar with solutions, which can provide ongoing support in navigating regulatory requirements.
+Given these complexities, consider including external experts or consultants, particularly those familiar with cybersecurity solutions, which can provide ongoing support in navigating regulatory requirements.

 The center represents the incident response team, with branches showing key personnel and their roles.
 The CMMC framework levels are also included, illustrating the progression of security requirements.
 Follow the branches to understand how each part contributes to effective crisis management.